Home » Governance

 Not that I have anything against corporations.
 They’re a part of our modern world.
 Without them, we’d live with much-reduced technology, less convenience, and every jurisdiction would need their own butcher, baker, and candlestick maker — and everything else for that matter.

 Not to mention that each local auto dealership would need a tiny manufacturing plant out back, where each car would be built on a per order basis.
-(For just one example of life without multinational corporations) Your car would cost you $100,000 and take two weeks to build, and you would have to pay for it in cash, and in advance, without multinational auto manufacturers and multinational banks.
+Your car would cost $100,000 and take two weeks to build, and you would have to pay for it in cash, and in advance, without multinational auto manufacturers and multinational banks, and reliability might not be as stellar as today’s mass produced cars.

-Similar would be the case for your cellphone, home appliances, etc. (Pay in advance, built and warranted by a local manufacturer, non-uniform quality and higher and non-uniform pricing across the country)
+Similar would be the case for your cellphone, computer, home appliances, etc. (You’d need to pay in advance, and those things would be built and warranted by a local manufacturer, non-uniform quality might be a problem, and higher and non-uniform pricing would be a national irritant)

-Without multinational corporations it’s safe to say that the price of almost everything would rise and some goods may not be profitable in some markets.
+Without multinational corporations it’s safe to say that prices would rise and some goods may not be profitable in some markets.
 Meaning; Not available

 Would northerner’s have fresh lettuce in the winter months without multinationals?

 So, mostly good.
-Until they try to take over our countries on the sly
+Until they try to take our countries on the sly

-One of the major definitions of sovereignty is that nation-states have the right to create and pass legislation pertinent to their citizenry.
+One of the major definitions of sovereignty is that nation-states have the right to create and pass legislation pertinent to their country.

 In Canada, the country I live in, it has historically been the right of various levels of government to pass laws governing the actions of people, corporations, and of the government itself.
 Here, there are three levels of government, federal, provincial and municipal and most nations have parallel arrangements.